 Yes!
 Exploiting a person in a trafficking situation will amount to persecution.
 Persecution is defined in Regulation 5 of The Refugee or Person in Need of International Protection (Qualification) Regulations 2006 as the severe violation of a basic ‘non-derogable’ human right.
 Both Articles 3 and 4(1), ECHR are such non-derogable rights and both will be applicable to those who are at risk of being trafficked.

 In some countries, former victims of trafficking will be ‘members of a particular social group’ (PSG).
-As defined in the Regulations, they share that innate characteristic or common background with other former victims and it cannot be changed about them, or they have a distinct identity as they are seen as being different by other members in society (for example in social attitudes or by the state).
+In other countries they may not be.
+As defined in the Protection Regulations, to be a member of a particular social group they must share a common background with others, or have a distinct identity, being seen as being different by surrounding society (for example in social attitudes or by the state).

 Should you take a statement?